 Better yet, we recommend using a value-first approach that doesn’t use hourly lawyer rates at all.
 Other models can provide more predictability—and more value—to your clients.
-Let’s take a look at different pricing approaches:
+Let’s take a look at different legal service pricing approaches::

 Hourly pricing is when you charge a set rate for all the time you spend working on a case.